M-Moein-M/text-dataset-deduplication/README.md

 ```
 Then take a look at _example/output_ (output folder) and you will see the final output which has been deduplicated.

+### Some configs you should know about

+In the _faumixer.py_ there is \*RATIO_THRESHOLD\* and \*CHAR_THRESHOLD\*.
+You can changed them to match your needs.
+These two values indicate:
+1. If the ration of duplicated regions in a text/total legnth is higher than \*RATIO_THRESHOLD\*, drop the entry
+2. If the duplicated retio is higher than threshold but the length of unique parts are bigger than \*CHAR_THRESHOLD\*, keep the entry.

 ### My use case:
 I was trying to clean a dataset of text chunks to fine-tune an LLM.